chetanbg1/cbgwork1/README.md

 	java source code --> JDK (javac.exe) --> byte code -->JRE(interpreter + JIT compiler) --> machine code
  	JIT is used to optimise the performace of java code at run time - its helps code to fastly compile

+ 1. What is the Java memory model?
+Answer:
+The Java Memory Model (JMM) defines how Java threads interact through memory and what behaviors are allowed in concurrent execution.
+It ensures consistency and visibility of variables across threads.
+🔹 2.
+What are the different memory areas allocated by the JVM?
+Answer:
+Heap – Stores objects and class instances.
+Stack – Stores method calls and local variables.
+Method Area – Stores class metadata and static variables.
+PC Register – Stores address of current instruction.
+Native Method Stack – For native (non-Java) method calls.
+🔹 3.
+What is the difference between Heap and Stack memory?
+Answer:
+Heap: Shared memory for all threads, stores objects.
+Stack: Thread-specific, stores method calls and primitives.
+Heap is slower but flexible; stack is faster but limited.
+🔹 4.
+What is garbage collection in Java?
+Answer:
+Garbage collection is the process by which the JVM automatically removes unused or unreachable objects from the heap to free memory.
+🔹 5.
+What is finalize() in Java?
+Answer:
+The finalize() method is called by the garbage collector before an object is removed.
+It's used for cleanup, but it's not guaranteed to run and is largely deprecated in modern Java.
+🔹 6.
+What are strong, weak, soft, and phantom references?
+Answer:
+Strong: Default reference type; prevents GC.
+Soft: Cleared only when memory is low.
+Weak: Cleared during GC if no strong refs.
+Phantom: Used to track object lifecycle, but can't access the object.
+🔹 7.
+What are Young and Old generations in the JVM heap?
+Answer:
+Young Gen: Stores short-lived objects.
+Has Eden and Survivor spaces.
+Old (Tenured) Gen: Stores long-lived objects.
+GC here is less frequent but heavier.
+🔹 8.
+How do you avoid memory leaks in Java?
+Answer:
+Release unused object references.
+Avoid static references for large objects.
+Use WeakReference for caches.
+Use memory profiling tools like VisualVM or Eclipse MAT.
+🔹 9.
+What is OutOfMemoryError and how do you handle it?
+Answer:
+It's thrown when the JVM can't allocate memory.
+Handle it by:
+Increasing heap size (-Xmx).
+Optimizing memory usage.
+Fixing memory leaks.
+🔹 10.
+What are common JVM memory tuning options?
+Answer:
+-Xms: Initial heap size
+-Xmx: Maximum heap size
+-Xss: Stack size
+-XX:+UseG1GC: Use G1 Garbage Collector

 Variable -
 	varible value keeps changing if we change, reference to the address of memery where we store the data